RuchitJagodara/Solution-for-Different-Games-and-Problems/README.md

 # Contact

 If you find any discrepancy in the code or you have any other solution which is more efficient than the given program then please write a mail me on the email ID ruchit.jagodara@iitgn.ac.in

+Note : If you want solutions of some other problems and games then just text me I will be happy to develop a solution for that and will include that in the repo.